 • Does your refrigerator have a water filter, or do you drink tap or bottled water?

-• Ex: We have a countertop water filtration system.
+• Answer: We have a countertop water filtration system.

 • Do you regularly attend church, mosque, temple, or other religious location with your spouse?

-• Ex: We got to some spiritual events together, not a church but more
+• Answer: We go to some spiritual events together.

 The more gaps there are in your application, the more questions you are likely to be asked during the interview.
 This is because the officers will have reviewed your information and prepared questions beforehand.
 VisaNation ensures that there are no significant gaps in your application and that you have provided the required documents and forms.
 Start your application today!